earthly/website/blog/_posts/2023-03-17-kubernetes-secrets.md

 ![Viewing Secret postgres-demo]({{site.images}}{{page.slug}}/83fPibh.png)
 </div>

-In Kubernetes there are various types of secrets, we have:
+In Kubernetes there are various types of secrets; we have:

 - **Opaque secrets** :  The default secret type if the type is not specified in a secret configuration file.
 - **Service accounts token secrets**: Used to store a token that references a service account.
 For this secret type the `kubernetes.io/service-account-token`annotation is set to an existing service account name.